OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 While most conversions are multiplicative factors, temperature is a linear transformation.
 Thus, we will use linear transformations/conversions (ax + b or the same slope * x + intercept) in OED.
 This document will refer to the multiplicative factor as the slope and the additive factor as the intercept as is done for linear equations in mathematics.
 Almost all the conversions of interest have intercept = 0.
 We will need to think about whether we should optimize the case of intercept = 0 or if it does not make any practical difference when readings are converted.

 To simplify what conversions must be input by an admin, we will allow what we call chained conversions.
 This means that you have conversions from a → b and b → c and the user wants to get a → c.
 With chained conversions, OED will be able to figure out a → c from the other two.
 Without this the admin would be required to input a direct, one-step transformation for any desired conversion.
 With chained conversions the system may figure out allowed conversions that admins were not thinking of and allow them as options; [Example](#examples) #9 shows this.
 An advantage of chained conversions is it is much simpler to store meters in their original units because they can automatically be converted to other compatible units for grouping or display.
-It also allows one to specify kg ⟷ lbs ⟷ short ton, etc. one time and then reuse for all mass units that are linked to any one of these.
-(This document uses a double-ended arrow when the conversion can go both ways.)
+It also allows one to specify kg ⟷ lb ⟷ short ton, etc. one time and then reuse for all mass units that are linked to any one of these.
+(This document uses a double-ended arrow (⟷) when the conversion can go both ways.)

-Users will want to define their own units.
-For example, they need to enter the cost of kWh, BTU, water, etc since it varies by site.
+Users will want to define their own units and conversions.
+For example, they need to enter the cost of kWh, BTU, water, etc. since it varies by site.
 They will also want to define display units such as CO2 (we will likely supply this one) and energy usage equivalent to driving a car, pizza deliveries, etc. We don’t know everything people will want so we should allow them to enter new ones.

 ## sample-conversions

 As discussed in more detail in the [compatibility section](#determining-units-that-are-compatible-with-a-meter-or-group), the problem of determining compatible units is the same as seeing if a path exists from the starting to the desired (or ending) unit.
-The following graphic shows a graph with units where the allowed conversions are are the edges:
+The following graphic shows a graph with units where the allowed conversions are the edges:

 ![image of sample conversions](sampleConversions.png "image of sample conversions")

 Notation in figure: W is Watts, kWh is kilo-watt-hour, BTU is British Thermal Unit, MJ is megajoules.
 The black rectangles are meters, the orange ovals are basic units and the blue ovals are units that are different.
 Note the two types of units are the same in terms of the graph but shown in different colors to indicate that the linking is different.
 More details are [elsewhere](#vertices).

 The double-ended arrow to/from MJ and BTU indicates that you can convert from MJ to BTU and BTU to MJ.
 The single dashed orange arrows indicate the unit of a meter, e.g., Electric utility to kWh means the meter is reporting to OED in kWh.
 The single solid black arrow from Trash to kg CO2 indicates you can only convert from Trash to CO2 (there is a standard conversion for CO2 from Trash).
 If the arrow went the other way then you could take CO2 and create trash which is not allowed.
 An example of a chained conversion is taking the Trash meter that collects in kg and displaying it in Short ton.
-You would do the sequence of conversions of Trash → kg → lbs → Short ton meaning first you convert the Trash meter reading to kg then kg to lbs and then the lbs to Short ton.
+You would do the sequence of conversions of Trash → kg → lb → Short ton meaning first you convert the Trash meter reading to kg then kg to lb and then the lb to Short ton.
 You could also do Trash → kg → Metric ton → Short ton.
 The result would be the same and OED will arbitrary choose which one to use since the path length is the same.

 It may seem strange in the example just done that you first do the Trash → kg conversion.
 This conversion is actually the identity conversion (slope = 1, intercept = 0) so it does not change the values and this is normally the case.
 That is part of the reason the arrow is dotted and orange.
 The need for meters is shown by having Electric utility and Electric solar meters.
 When you are working with energy, you first convert to kWh as shown and this is similar to the conversion of Trash to kg.
 Note, that both Electric utility and Electric solar have conversions to US dollar and they are different lines so produce different values.
 This makes sense because the cost of creating electricity is different for these two sources.
 This is one example of why meters are decoupled from the unit they collect in.
 Note that two different electric meters that both measure kWh coming from the utility can both use the Electric utility unit since the conversion to US dollar is the same for both.